Tabita99/Planet-Vegan/README.md

 I used Roboto font style for any message such recipes method, recipe title and welcome message because it's a simple and easy read.
 I used Petit Formal Script' for the title such navbar and categories title, to make the website more visually appealing.

+### Colours
+I used a maximumof three colours for my website, which where green, dark grey and white.
+I only used three colours to give my website a cleaner look and make it flow well.
+I used green for the navbar and footer. i choose green because my website is vegan site and that's mostly a plant based diet.
+I used white for my navbar titles, and i used dark grey for the rest of the fonts.Also made my catgory dropdow gree to keep with theme.
+The colours on my website were consistent and minimal.